SoL-School of Leadership

 Inconsistencies fixed

-SoL was evolving across educational programs, corporate partnerships, and future LMS planning
+School of Leadership (SoL) was scaling across new educational programs, corporate partnerships, and future LMS initiatives.

-Project kickoff (Big vision, no scope: our favorite combination :D)
+Project kickoff (Big vision, no scope: our favorite combination xD)

 The Problem

-But the product UI reflected the realities of fast execution: repeated patterns, inconsistent behaviors, and pages designed independently over time.
+But the product UI reflected the realities of fast execution: repeated patterns, inconsistent behaviors and pages built independently over time.

 UI Inventory Audit (Every page solved the same problem differently)